IzabeliWlaczyga/IzabeliWlaczyga/README.md

 ## Hi there!
 I'm Izabeli Wlaczyga...

 -💻 TADS Student, passionate about building and learning new technologies.
--🚀 Focused on Full Stack Development.
+-🚀 Focused on Back end Development.
 -🔧 Always exploring new tools, frameworks, and best practices to grow as a developer.

 ### 🌐 Connect with me